Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Excessive physical activity.

-Finding a person in high temperatures.
+Exposure of a person to high temperatures.

 Oxygen starvation.